 The ultimate goal is to create a cancer-free future, and it’s made more possible thanks to organizations such as Swim Across America contributing to ACGT’s funding of these research programs.

-Swim Across America Fairfield County is hosting its 16th-annual Open Water Swim event this coming Saturday, June 25, at the Long Island Sound.
+Swim Across America Fairfield County hosted its 17th-annual Open Water Swim event on Saturday, June 24, at the Long Island Sound.
+As of July 12, 2023, the event has raised more than $350,000 to benefit ACGT.

 Alliance for Cancer Gene Therapy funds innovative researchers and clinicians working to harness the power of cell and gene therapy to transform how cancer is treated and drive momentum toward a cure.
-SAA-FC has already raised $4.8 million to benefit Alliance for Cancer Gene Therapy and its goal of curing cancer through cell and gene therapy, an emerging type of cancer treatment that focuses on enabling the immune system to fight cancer.
+In the 17 years of the Open Water Swim event, SAA-FC has already raised more than $5 million to benefit ACGT and its goal of curing cancer through cell and gene therapy, an emerging type of cancer treatment that focuses on enabling the immune system to fight cancer.

 Every year, one or more of ACGT’s Research Fellows are chosen to be funded in part by Swim Across America.
 Research Fellows currently being supported by Swim Across America include: